quillaur/apprendre_python/data_science/computer_vision/object_detection/README.md

 # Object Detection

 ## Introduction
 Begin by introducing the concept of object detection and its applications in fields such as computer vision, robotics, and autonomous vehicles.
+Image object detection is the process of identifying and localizing objects within an image.
+It involves determining the location and size of objects in an image and classifying them into predefined categories.
+This can be a useful technique for a variety of applications, such as security and surveillance, self-driving cars, and robotics.
+Object detection algorithms typically work by training a machine learning model on a large dataset of images labeled with bounding boxes around the objects of interest.
+The model is then able to predict the locations and classes of objects in new images.

 ## Fundamentals
 Introduce the fundamentals of machine learning and explain how object detection models work.